mpoladi/6.C395-chatbot-layout/README.md

      git push
      ```

-6. Troubleshooting:
+7. Troubleshooting:
    - Check the Space's logs if the chatbot isn't working
-   - Make sure you're using TinyLlama model
    - Verify the chatbot works locally before deploying
-   - Remember free tier has limited resources
+   - Remember free tier has limited resources.
+Sometimes if you get a 503 error it means the server is overloaded.
+Just try again a few seconds later.

 Your chatbot should now be accessible to anyone through their web browser!